 Required Job Application Skills

-- Excellent written and oral communication skills
+- Effective interpersonal, oral, and written communication skills

 Preferred Job Application Skills

-How To Apply
+How To Apply (link and instructions)

 Date that Application Closes